Praia Grande (Macau)

-Praia Grande Bay (Baía da Praia Grande or 大灣 (large bay)) or Nam Van (南灣 (south bay)), officially known as Ou Mun (澳門), is a bay in Macau, China.
+Praia Grande Bay (Baía da Praia Grande or 大灣 (large bay)) or Nam Van (南灣 (south bay)), officially known as Ou Mun (澳門), is a bay in Macau.
 Located on the east side of the Macau Peninsula, it served as the chief promenade in Macau.
-It was the site of the governor's palace, the administrative offices, the consulates, and the leading commercial establishments.
 It has been credited as probably the "most depicted view of 19th-century Macau", and its most characteristic landmark for many years.
-The bay was confined by the Fortress of St. Francis in the north-east and the Fortress of Bomparto in the south-west.
+The bay was confined by the Fortress of St. Francis in the north-east and the Fortress of Bom Parto in the south-west.
 Only a few colonial buildings remain, and the landscape has been largely altered by land reclamation and high-rise buildings.

+History

+In April 1869, Francisco Maria da Cunha released a plan to unify the development of Praia Grande and Praia do Bom Parto to create a promenade.
+In 1930s, the eastern part of Praia Grande underwent land reclamation which became the current location of Casino Lisboa.
+In 1940s, this area became one of the main residential areas for Macanese people.
+Up until 1950s, there was little urban development in the reclaimed lands.
+However, from 1960s to 1970s, many business offices started to move into this area, including numerous bank branches and leading commercial establishments.
+It was also the site of the governor's palace, the administrative offices and consulates.

+The remaining parts of the bay was reclaimed in the 1990s to form the current man-made Nam Van Lake.
+Praia Grande is the current site of the annual Macau International Fireworks Display Contest.